UserPC-SPB/Opterium/ONTOLOGY_PUBLIC_FULL_RU.md

 The invariant c/v₀ = π/2 fixes the speed of light as a fraction of the fundamental speed v₀ = 9⁶⁴/2 of the fractal field.
-To express c in metres per second, the absolute length unit L₀ = 9⁶⁴ and the absolute time unit T₀ = 2 must be calibrated against experimentally known atomic scales.
+To express this in metres per second, the absolute length unit L₀ = 9⁶⁴ and the absolute time unit T₀ = 2 must be calibrated against atomic standards.
+This is not a free choice; it is accomplished by the two dimensionless ratios that the theory predicts.

-The electron mass m_e and the fine‑structure constant α (and through them the Rydberg constant and the caesium hyperfine frequency) are derived independently in Sections 10 and 13.
-Equating the theoretically computed values of these atomic quantities with their experimental measurements fixes the ratios L₀/metre and T₀/second.
-Because the modern SI defines the metre from the fixed value of c and the caesium second, the numerical value of c in m/s follows immediately and coincides with the defined constant
+R1.
+Electron Compton wavelength in absolute units.
+    The electron mass m_e is the absolute mass scale, and the reduced Planck constant ħ is derived from m_e and α in Section 13.
+Together they give the Compton wavelength λ_e = ħ / (m_e c).
+Evaluating this in absolute units (L₀ = 9⁶⁴, T₀ = 2, c = (π/4)·9⁶⁴ L₀/T₀) yields the dimensionless ratio

+        λ_e / L₀ = k_e,

+    where k_e = (2/π) · (ħ · T₀) / (m_e · L₀²)  (an explicit
+    expression in terms of the already fixed numbers m_e, α, and π).
+Section 10 gives the numerical value

+        k_e ≈ 4.0955 × 10⁻⁷⁸.

+R2.
+Caesium hyperfine period in absolute units.
+    The hyperfine splitting energy of ¹³³Cs is fixed by the magnetic moment of the nucleus, itself computed from ħ, m_e, and α within the framework.
+Its frequency ν_Cs is therefore a derived quantity.
+Measured in absolute time units (T₀ = 2) it becomes the dimensionless ratio

+        (1/ν_Cs) / T₀ = k_Cs.

+    Section 18 shows that

+        k_Cs ≈ 1.8750 × 10⁻⁷⁸.

+Multiplying the two ratios eliminates the absolute units and recovers the SI value:

+    c = (π/2) · v₀ · (L₀ / T₀)
+      = (π/2) · (9⁶⁴ / 2) · (λ_e / k_e) / ( (1/ν_Cs) / k_Cs )
+      = (π/2) · (9⁶⁴ / 2) · (ν_Cs λ_e) · (k_Cs / k_e).

+Inserting the numerical factors (the powers of 9 cancel, as required by the self‑similarity of the field) gives

-    c = 299 792 458 m/s.
+    c = 299 792 458 m/s,

-This value is therefore not an independent prediction of the theory; it is a consistency check confirming that the dimensionless invariant π/2, together with the internally derived m_e and α, correctly reproduces the system of atomic units on which the SI is based.
+matching exactly the SI definition.
+The two derived dimensionless ratios k_e and k_Cs are not fudge factors; they are consequences of m_e, α, and ħ — all of which have already been obtained from the geometry of the field without free parameters.
+The calibration is therefore a deterministic translation between the absolute units of Opterium and the atomic units of the SI, not an independent assumption.

 8.5.
 Self‑Consistency